 Women's Leadership Development Program

 The Women's Leadership Development Program provides emerging women leaders within the ARVO membership a highly interactive, year-long learning experience focused on leadership skill development and facilitating leadership opportunities and networking within ARVO.
-The program started in 2016 and hosts 9-12 participants and their mentors (men and women) each year.
+The program started in 2016 and hosts 9-15 female participants and their mentors (men and women) each year.

 Eligible participants include early- to mid-career female scientists who are in a faculty/tenure-track (or equivalent) position for not more than 10 years and who have been ARVO members for at least three years at time of application.

 2024 - 2025 program timeline